mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Print Results in the REPL
-Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
+Users can use any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
 For example, to create a bus summary with the desired units, users can use the following function:
 ```@example ComputationPowersCurrentsLosses
 @voltage(pu, deg)
 @power(MW, MVAr)